 This post contains affiliate links, and I will be compensated if you make a purchase after clicking on my links.
 For more information, please see my disclosures.

 Welcome to a DIY Home Decor Blog Hop

 I’m especially excited to bring you this project as part of a DIY decor hop with seven other bloggers!

 In fact, some of you may have clicked over from Aliya’s beautiful DIY aged stone vase project.
 If so, you already know what an absolutely charming and talented lady she is.
 We became fast friends on this blogging journey!

 There are plenty of other DIY projects to add to your list at the end of this post.

 The Basics of Macrame

-When I told my mom I was weaving a macrame plant hanger, she was almost aghast.
+When I told my mom I was weaving a macrame plant holder, she was shocked.
 “Really?!
 We used to have those!”
-Ah, yes, I remember.
+Ah, yes, I remember seeing those as a kid.
 They looked great next to our lime green curtains and yellow armchair at the time.

 With macrame patterns, you can make decor and accessories like wall hangings, handbags, and yes–plant hangers.